-Configuration by Web Console
+Configuration by Web Browser

-The Moxa switch's web console is a convenient platform for modifying the configuration and accessing the built-in monitoring and network management functions.
+The Moxa switch's web console is a convenient platform for modifying the configuration and accessing the built-in monitoring and network administration functions.
 You can open the Moxa switch's web console using a standard web browser, such as Internet Explorer.

-NOTE When connecting to the Moxa switch's Telnet or web console, your PC host and the Moxa switch must be on the same logical subnet.
+NOTE To connect to the Moxa switch's Telnet or web console, your PC host and the Moxa switch must be on the same logical subnet.